jmtome/FeedFramework/Comments Feature.md

 As usual we start by creating tests, then creating types, then creating behaviour.
+First thing we do is copy the already existing **FeedUIIntegrationTests** into the new **CommentsUIIntegrationTests** and we start modifying our code bit by bit.
+In an analogous way we copy our **FeedUIComposer** into a **CommentsUIComposer** and alongside the tests we start changing the code slowly to reflect our goal.